apjanke/octave-packajoozle/README.md

 Packajoozle is a re-factoring/re-working of Octave’s `pkg` package management tool to use OOP.
 It provides the `pkj` command, a drop-in replacement for `pkg`.

 I’m just doing this as a fun exercise.
-I don’t plan on submitting this back up for inclusion in Octave.
+I don’t plan on submitting this back up for inclusion in core Octave.

 ## New features